Point-in-Time Option Contract Selection

 Discovery should not know the strategy's favorite strike.
 It should return the available universe with listing state, expiration, type, strike, and any reference fields needed downstream.
 Ranking can then apply the strategy's policy: closest target delta, nearest moneyness bucket, minimum DTE, maximum spread, minimum price, or a custom scoring rule.

-This separation matters because bugs often hide inside convenience functions.
+Bugs often hide inside convenience functions.
 A helper that both invents candidate expirations and chooses the best contract can silently mix historical discovery with modern assumptions.
 If discovery and ranking are separate, a unit test can freeze the universe and prove that the ranking rule behaves consistently.

 Avoid Modern-Chain Leakage